wp-plugins/buddypress-links/readme.txt

 This version contains the first support for rich media embedding. *Please make sure that you update the "links" directory in your theme (see Installation).*

 == Changelog ==

+= 0.5 =

+* Tested with WordPress 3.x and BuddyPress 1.2.6
+* Improved compatibility when groups component is disabled
+* Improved compatibility when activity component is disabled
+* Added configuration constant for disabling groups integration
+* Added configuration constant for using select box for categories on create form
+* Added filter to bp_links_is_url_valid() to allow extended validation
+* Fixed pubdate bug in feed generator
+* Fixed linkmeta bug where empty values where being passed to array_map()
+* Updated RU translation, props SlaFFik

 = 0.4.1 =